-The preparation of financial statements in conformity with approved accounting standards requires the use of certain critical accounting estimates.
-It also requires the management to exercise its judgment in applying the Fund's accounting policies.
-Estimates and judgments are continually evaluated and are based on historical experience, including expectations of future events that are believed to be reasonable under the circumstances.
-The areas involving a higher degree of judgement or complexity, or areas where estimates and assumptions are significant to the financial statements relate to classification and valuation of investments (notes 3.2 and 5).
+The preparation of financial statements in conformity with the approved accounting standards requires the use of certain critical accounting estimates.
+It also requires the management to exercise judgment in applying the Fund's accounting policies.
+Estimates and judgments are continually evaluated and are based on historical experience, including expectation of future events that are believed to be reasonable under the circumstances.

+The areas involving a higher degree of judgment or complexity, or areas where estimates and assumptions are significant to the financial statements relate to classification, valuation and impairment of assets (notes 3.2 and 5).